Hitler family: Second World War

-Adolf's other nephew, Leo Rudolf Raubal, was conscripted into the Luftwaffe.
+Adolf's other half-nephew, Leo Rudolf Raubal, was conscripted into the Luftwaffe.
 He was wounded in January 1943 during the Battle of Stalingrad, and Friedrich Paulus asked Hitler for an airplane to evacuate Raubal to Germany.
 Hitler refused and Raubal was captured by the Soviets on 31 January 1943.
 Hitler gave orders to check the possibility of a prisoner exchange with the Soviets for Stalin's son Yakov Dzhugashvili, who was in German captivity since 16 July 1941.
 Stalin refused to exchange him either for Raubal or for Friedrich Paulus, and said "war is war".

 During the spring of 1945, after the destruction of Dresden in the massive bomb attack of 13/14 February, Adolf relocated Angela to Berchtesgaden to avoid her being captured by the Soviets.
 Also, he let her and his younger sister Paula have more than 100,000 Reichsmark.
 Paula barely saw her brother during the war.
 There is some evidence Paula shared her brother's strong German nationalist beliefs, but she was not politically active and never joined the Nazi Party.
 During the ending days of the war, at the age of 49, she was driven to Berchtesgaden, Germany, apparently on the orders of Martin Bormann.

 After midnight on the night of 28–29 April 1945, Adolf and Eva Braun were married in a small civil ceremony within the Führerbunker in Berlin.
 At the same location, on the following day of 30 April, the couple committed suicide.